osks/ctenv/README.md

 ctenv is a tool for easily running commands in a container as the current user with the current directory mounted.

+Use cases:

+- Running a build system container against a local repository
+- Running Claude Code in a directory with more limited restrictions

+ctenv is somewhat related to `devcontainers`, but has a much smaller scope.
+It can start a new container directly for a command, rather than keeping a container running in the background.

 - Makes sure that the container has a user that has the same name and UID/GID, so that permissions in mounted volumes match.